Turn one podcast episode into many videos.

 Go further than the usual podcast format.

-The most popular podcasts have millions of subscribers, and podcast listeners often feel powerful connections to their favorite shows and hosts.
+The most popular podcasts have millions of subscribers and podcast listeners often feel powerful connections to their favourite shows and hosts.
 However, breaking into that market can be difficult.
 There are a lot of podcasts, all competing for attention and listeners.